BlackSound1/e-waste-report-latex/README.md

 This is the typeset version of an original research report I did during my studies in the Sustainability Perspectives graduate microprogram at Concordia University.

+This is original research produced by Matthew Segal.

 I studied electronic waste (e-waste) from a global and Canadian perspective: what it is;
 how it's created; where it goes; and the health, environmental, and equity challenges inherent to it's recycling.